amrlabib/javascript-essentials/scopes.md

+#Scope, Closures, and Hoisting

-//What is a scope ?
+##What is a scope ?
-//A scope is where a variable can be accessed inside your code.
+A scope is where a variable can be accessed inside your code.

+...

-//Why Scope matters ?
+##Why Scope matters ?
-//The existance of scope is important to keep a maintanable less colliding code, this will help in separating libraries variables, from your own program variables.
-//Resulting in code with less errors
+The existance of scope is important to keep a maintanable less colliding code, this will help in separating libraries variables, from your own program variables, resulting in code with less errors

-//In Javascript we have 2 main types of scopes and 1 derived from compining local scopes
+...

+##Javascript Scopes:
-//1- Global Scope: Any variable defined outside all the functions and objects in our code, usually can be accessed under the window object in all browsers.
+**1.Global Scope:** Any variable defined outside all the functions and objects in our code, usually can be accessed under the window object in all browsers.

-//2- Local Scope : Any variables defined inside a function is accessible inside that function only
+**2.Local Scope:** Any variables defined inside a function is accessible inside that function only

-//3- Lexical Scope (nested scopes): Any variables defined inside a function where this function contains another function, we can consider this as a nested local scopes.
+**3.Lexical Scope (nested scopes):** Any variables defined inside a function where this function contains another function, we can consider this as a nested local scopes.